alanjds/drf-nested-routers/README.md

 $ tox -e py27-django1.8-drf3.0
 ```

-Once you submit a pull request, your changes will be run against many environments with Travis.
+Once you submit a pull request, your changes will be run against many environments with Travis CI.

 ## License